scottwis/scottwis.visualstudio/README.txt

     14. Ctrl+T, Ctrl+R, Ctrl+E

-    Thise are bound to "view task list", "view book marks", and "view error list" commands.
+    These are bound to "view task list", "view book marks", and "view error list" commands.

+    15. Alt+Up, Alt+Down

+    These are bound to the resharper "goto previous method" / "goto next method" commands.
+    They allow you to navigate quickly between methods in a file.